GioF71/subsonic-connector/README.md

 poetry install
 ```

+### Test execution

 Then you can run the simple test using the following command:

 ```text
 python subsonic_connector/test-cn.py
 ```

 Make sure to load the variables specified in the `.env` file.
+The test is currently just a `main`.